aldelaro5/Bug-Fables-Internal-Docs/docs/PlayerControl/LateUpdate.md

 If `idletime` is above 250.0, both instance.`showmoney` and instance.`hudcooldown` are set to 10.0 which reveals the HUD and the money counter HUD.

-Finally, if the player isn't in a `submarine` and entity.`icooldown` expired (no longer invulnerable), entity.`sprites` gets enabled if `digging` is false, disabled if it's true.
-TODO: ???
+Finally, if the player isn't in a `submarine` and entity.`icooldown` expired (no longer invulnerable), entity.`sprite` gets enabled if `digging` is false, disabled if it's true.
+This hides the sprite when fully underground and it makes the distinction that `digging` has to apply when not in a `submarine`

 ### `Pushable` emoticon update
 This happens only if all of the following are true: